emdgroup/baybe/docs/userguide/campaigns.md

 is requested.
 In this case, the recommendations are made independently of each other without considering the joint optimization.

+### Caching of recommendations

+Whenever recommendations are made, the `Campaign` object caches them.
+If measurements for the recommendations are added, then the cached recommendations are deleted.
+However, if no measurements are added and the `recommend` function is called again, then the `Campaign` object simply returns the cached recommendations instead of generating new ones.
+This caching mechanism helps to optimize performance by avoiding unnecessary re-computations when measurements are not provided.

 ### Further information

 For an additional and more condensed example explaining the `Campaign` object, we refer